moiatgit/rustbook/src/ch16-02-message-passing.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-08/src/main.rs}}
 ```

-<span class="caption">Listing 16-8: Receiving the value “hi” in the main thread
+<span class="caption">Llistat 16-8: Receiving the value “hi” in the main thread
 and printing it</span>

 The receiver has two useful methods: `recv` and `try_recv`.
 We’re using `recv`,